Jihong-Zhu/jihong-zhu.github.io/_pages/miscellaneous.md

 Influenced by a [childhood friend](https://mydramalist.com/people/74791-xu-zi-lai), I did freestyle basketball and performed (with him) during high school, and some solo performances in the university.
 An old performance video can be found at [freestyle basketball](https://youtu.be/91QNBn9gjJg)

-I could still play some of the tricks.
+I can still play some of the tricks.

 ## Travel:
 I enjoy travel to new places.
 In fact, I have been living in four different countries in Europe (the UK, Netherlands, Germany, and France) since 2011.
 Places I lived (or am currently living):